-Director: Elise Tofias Phillips, MEd Website: http://my.simmons.edu/services/ health-education
+Director: Elise Tofias Phillips, Med Website: my.simmons.edu/services/ healtheducation

 The health education program at Simmons College is part of the Office of the Dean for Student Life and is located in the health center.
-The department specializes in health education programs, health awareness campaigns, collegewide events, interactive workshops, health-related lectures, peer education, and individual and group health, wellness, and nutrition counseling.
+The department specializes in health education programs; health awareness campaigns; College wide events, interactive workshops; health-related lectures; peer education; and individual and group health, wellness, and nutrition counseling.
 The department assesses students' awareness, knowledge, behaviors, and perceptions of preventive health strategies and works to create programming for positive lifelong learning.

-Health education includes peer education program in the areas of time and stress management, smoking cessation, nutrition, healthy eating, disordered eating, body image, drug and alcohol use, safe sex, HIV and AIDS, self-esteem, healthy relationships, and the prevention of relationship violence and sexual assault.
+Health education includes peer education programs in the areas of time and stress management, smoking cessation. nutrition, healthy eating, disordered eating, body image, drug and alcohol use, safe sex, HIV and AIDS, self-esteem, healthy relationships, and the prevention of relationship violence and sexual assault.
 Health education programs are facilitated by professional health educators, nutritionists, student health educators, and health and counseling staff.

-For more information, please contact healtheducation@simmons.edu or call Elise Tofias Phillips, Director of Health Education, at (617)521-1001.

-For nutrition counseling contact kathianne.williams@simmons.edu or (617)521-1298.
+For more information, please contact healtheducation @simmons.edu or call Elise Tofias Phillips, director of health education, at 617-521-1001.
+For nutrition counseling contact kathianne. williams@simmons.edu or 617-521-1298.